 This course introduces social science perspectives on the theory and practice of labor and community organizing within the urban environment.
 Students analyze case studies that focus on struggles within a local and global context shaped by different kinds of social inequality including class, race, ethnicity, gender, age and sexual orientation.
 Students will learn about new models of organizing, and organizing as a career.
 The class will go on urban field trips and role-play organizing skills.
-Prerequisite: CSE099, ENA/ENG/ESA099/ENC101, and one Social Science elective from the list on page 174 This is a Writing Intensive course.
+Prerequisite: CSE099, ENA/ENG/ESA099/ENC101, and one Social Science elective This is a Writing Intensive course.